HadrienG2/theosperiment/README.md

 theosperiment
 =============

-Towards a personal computer OS that acknowledges modern hardware and use cases
+Towards a personal computer OS that acknowledges modern hardware and use cases...
+...with unicorns !